awsdocs/aws-glue-developer-guide/doc_source/populate-with-cloudformation-templates.md

         Name: glueetl
         ScriptLocation: !Ref CFNScriptLocation
              # for access to directories use proper IAM role with permission to buckets and folders that begin with "aws-glue-"
-             # script defines temp directory as s3://aws-glue-temporary-xyc/sal   (temp directory not used S3 to S3)
+             # script uses temp directory from job definition if required (temp directory not used S3 to S3)
              # script defines target for output as s3://aws-glue-target/sal
       AllocatedCapacity: 5
       ExecutionProperty: